Musician, editor, kobo fan, and aspiring foodie

 Here you can find information about me, different projects I am working on, and ways to get in touch.

-My two main projects at the moment are works by female composers.
-This is something I feel very strongly about.
+My two main projects at the moment are works by women composers.
 I believe that by making their works widely and freely available it will increase their chances of being programmed and performed, and prevent these works from being overshadowed by the male-heavy canon.
 Although positive action may be the chief reason for some of their performances in this day and age, I think that their lack of recognition has to be overcompensated for to improve diversity in the classical music industry.
 My editions are copyrighted under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license so please contact me if you are interested in a commercial performance of these works.
 More details can be found on my IMSLP page.

 This edition was last updated in mid-2019, with full score and full set of parts available on IMSLP.